gstracquadanio/pysendtelegram/README.md

 ## Examples

-Sending a textfile as a telegram message:
+Sending a text file as a telegram message:
 ```
 cat README.md | sendtelegram
 ```